 Another compelling reason was Edith Roach, a woman Banting met in his hometown of Alliston, Ont. and to whom he became engaged in 1916.
 In moving to London, he would be closer to Edith, who held a teaching position at the nearby Ingersoll District Collegiate Institute.

 On July 1, a brass plate was mounted on the front door, reading Frederick G. Banting M.D.
-He kept the regular office hours of 2-4 in the afternoon and 7-9 in the evening, 6 days a week.
-It would be twenty-eight days before the first patient arrived:
+He kept the regular office hours of 2 p.m. to 4 p.m. and 7p.m. to 9p.m., six days a week.
+It would be 28 days before the first patient arrived: